ewimberley/DIY-6502/README.md

-# 6502-Harness
+# DIY-6502

-A breadboard 6502 that utilizes a Teensy 3.5, along with firmware code and an assembler.
+A custom 6502 that utilizes a Teensy 3.5, along with firmware code and an assembler.

 <img src="6502circuit.png"  width="60%">